PLA-AP/PLA/README.md

 #### **Scenarios**
 The script will automatically evaluate all defined scenarios (Trial 1, Trial 2, and Trial 3).
 The trials are predefined in the code, and the script loops through them sequentially, testing each model and feature selection combination.

-These updates make it easier to explore the performance of different models, feature selection methods, and scenarios, as detailed in the paper, without requiring manual changes in the code.

 ### **Key Results from the RF Fingerprinting Model**
 The following figure illustrates the True Detection Rate (TDR) and False Detection Rate (FDR) for different combinations of feature selection (FS) methods and machine learning (ML) models across three scenarios.